All Episodes

 And I think, you know, that's basically right.

-So but you understand the democratic mind.
+So, but you understand the Democratic mind.

-I I want more people covered by health care.
+I want more people covered by health care.

-I want more people uh to be employed.
+I want more people to be employed.

-I want more people to earn more income, but we gotta pay for all this.
+I want more people to earn more income.

-And I I'm like you, I think, Mark, I'm very skeptical of government run programs.
+And I'm like you, I think, Mark.

 So those are my key objections.